TCGV/blog/_posts/2020-01-15-likelihood-of-autoregression-in-stock-returns.md

 | 19           | 0.016 | 0.005 | 0.775 |
 | 20           | 0.007 | 0.005 | 0.814 |

-Despite of the weak results for 2019, 17 out of 20 orders passed the significance test for the year of 2017 and 18 out of 20 passed the significance test for the year of 2018.
+Despite of the weak results for 2019, after taking the margin of error into account 17 out of 20 model orders passed the significance test for the year of 2017 and 18 out of 20 model orders passed the significance test for the year of 2018.

 Conclusion
 ============